-School Choice.
 In the past two decades, starting from the theoretical formalization of the school choice problem by Abdulkadiroğlu and Sönmez (2003), there have been reforms to the school choice system in many places worldwide.
-New York City introduced the first major reform, implementing a variation of the Deferred Acceptance (DA) algorithm with restricted lists (Abdulkadiroğlu et al. 2005a).
-In 2005, the Boston public school system decided to switch from the so-called Boston Mechanism (BM), also known as Immediate Acceptance (IA) mechanism, to DA to address the strategic incentives introduced by the former algorithm (Abdulkadiroğlu et al. 2005b).
-Since then, other school systems, e.g., Barcelona (Calsamiglia and Güell 2018), Amsterdam (Gautier et al. 2016), and New Orleans (Abdulkadiroglu et al. 2017), have implemented centralized school choice systems using some variant of DA, BM, or Top-Trading Cycles (TTC).
+New York City introduced the first major reform, implementing a variation of the deferred acceptance (DA) algorithm with restricted lists (Abdulkadiroğlu et al. 2005a).
+In 2005, the Boston public school system decided to switch from the so-called Boston mechanism (BM), also known as immediate acceptance (IA) mechanism, to DA to address the strategic incentives introduced by the former algorithm (Abdulkadiroğlu et al. 2005b).
+Since then, other school systems, for example, Barcelona (Calsamiglia and Güell 2018), Amsterdam (Gautier et al. 2016), and New Orleans (Abdulkadiroğlu et al. 2017), have implemented centralized school choice systems using some variant of DA, BM, or top-trading cycles (TTC).
 Abdulkadiroğlu and Sönmez (2003) also initiated a large literature that theoretically analyzes the school choice problem.
-Recent papers have extended it by including multiple priorities and quotas (see discussion below), allowing different admissions processes to run simultaneously (Manjunath and Turhan 2016) or sequentially (Andersson et al. 2018), optimizing other distributional goals (Bodoh-Creed 2020), and more.
+Recent papers have extended it by including multiple priorities and quotas (see later discussion), allowing different admissions processes to run simultaneously (Manjunath and Turhan 2016) or sequentially (Andersson et al. 2018), optimizing other distributional goals (Bodoh-Creed 2020), and more.
 This paper contributes to this literature by adding a feature that has not been explored in previous literature: favoring siblings' joint allocation to the same school.